-Operational and staffing matters are addressed and the risks of new activities or staffing issues are discussed
+Operational and staffing matters are addressed and the risks of new activities or staffing issues are discussed.
+A Risk Profile is maintained.

 Sub committees - The Health and Safety sub committee meets usually bi monthly and reports to main Trustee meetings.
 There are representatives from Bridge Chapel and Esther's Coffee lounge on this group.